stefanpgd/MINI-Game-Of-Life/README.md

 The gif shows a **154x86** grid of cellular automata working with the rules of 'Game of Life'.

 To make it visually more interesting I added that the cell's color strength/opacity ( its alpha ) is determined by the amount of generations it survived.
-If the cell is alive for one generation, it's alpha has a value of `0.1f`.
+If the cell is alive for one generation, its alpha has a value of `0.1f`.
 If it survived for ten generations ( or longer ), it's color strength is max, meaning its alpha is `1.0f`